 Claims that permissive CCW laws lead to decreases in crime—by helping permit holders fight off criminals and sending the message to would-be attackers that any potential victim might be packing heat—are simply untrue.
 On the contrary, CCW permit holders actually threaten public safety, even when they may be trying to assist in a dangerous situation.
 During the 2011 Tucson shooting, for example—where the shooter killed six people and injured 14 others, including Congresswoman Gabrielle Giffords—an individual carrying a concealed weapon almost drew his gun against a man who had wrestled the shooter’s gun away, thinking erroneously that the man was actually the shooter.12

 No credible statistical evidence exists to show that permissive CCW laws reduce crime.13 In fact, the evidence suggests that permissive CCW laws increase the frequency of violent crimes like assault.
-A 2017 study by Stanford University researchers estimated that adoption of weak ‘shall issue’ permitting laws were associated with a 13-15 percent increase in violent crime rates after 10 years.14 This research confirms that allowing more guns in public crowds and streets creates more opportunities for injury and death, not fewer.15
+A 2017 study by Stanford University researchers estimated that adoption of weak ‘shall issue’ permitting laws were associated with a 13% to 15% increase in violent crime rates after 10 years.14 This research confirms that allowing more guns in public crowds and streets creates more opportunities for injury and death, not fewer.15

 Claims that guns are used defensively millions times every year have also been widely discredited.16 Even when a gun is used in self-defense, which is rare, the research shows that it is no more likely to reduce a person’s chance of being injured during a crime than various other forms of protective action.17 One study suggests that carrying a firearm may actually increase a victim’s risk of firearm injury during the commission of a crime.18